 The second milestone shall be the Contractor’s successful transition to operations, as determined by the Agency.

 Operations Costs.
-The Contractor will be paid a fixed monthly amount for services rendered and an hourly rate for approved CSRs, in accordance with the pricing set forth in Special Contract Attachment 4.1 (i.e., the Cost Proposal).
+The Contractor will be paid a fixed monthly amount for services rendered, in accordance with the pricing set forth in Special Contract Attachment 4.1 (i.e., the Cost Proposal).

 Deliverables and Performance Measure Withholding Payment.
 The Contractor may invoice 90% of the fixed amount each month.
 The Agency will withhold 10% of the monthly amount to assure the Contractor meets required Deliverables and performance measures within the established timeframes.